lafikl/bare/README.md

 # bare
-BARE: A minimal ansible-like way to run BAsh commands on REmote machines over SSH.
+A minimal ansible-like way to run BAsh commands on REmote machines over SSH.

 # Usage